ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/GUI-Development-Workflow.md

 1. **Create a pull request (developer)**
     * Reference the git issue in the comments, for example: ```ISISComputingGroup/IBEX/issues/1016```
     * Assign the correct milestone
+    * Add a record of the changes to [Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) under "Changes in software but still on a branch"
 1. **Review (reviewer)**
     * Assigne the pull request to yourself to indicate you are reviewing it
     * Check that the pull request has been built by Jenkins with no errors